UPDATE @ 9 a.m.:

 The event will be held in the school’s parking lot, and some of his relatives are expected to be in attendance.

 The school’s principal and others are expected to say a few words before the launch, officials said, adding that the program will last about 20 minutes.

 The surviving woman shot during a murder-suicide in Miami Twp. continues to improve at Kettering Medical Center.

-Di’eshia Patterson, who police believe was critically wounded by her boyfriend in the apartment they shared in, is now in fair condition, according to Kettering Health Network spokeswoman Elizabeth Long.
+Di’eshia Patterson, who police believe was critically wounded by her boyfriend in the apartment they shared, is now in fair condition, according to Kettering Health Network spokeswoman Elizabeth Long.

-Police have said they believe Patterson, 27, and her 6-year-old son Carter Clemons were shot by Jovonie L. McClendon Jr., shortly before he took his life in a video witnesses said they saw on Facebook Live.
+Police have said they believe Patterson, 27, and her 6-year-old son Carter Clemons were shot by Jovonie L. McClendon Jr., shortly before he killed himself in a video witnesses said they saw on Facebook Live.

 The shootings occurred on Sagebrook Drive, off Spring Valley Road between the Dayton Mall and Austin Landing, earlier this month.